 This seemed to be inspired by Harrison's wife, Pattie, but he claimed he did not have anyone in mind when he wrote it.
-George was really into his studies of Krishna Consciousness when he wrote this song and its original intent was as a devotion to Lord Krishna.
-In fact, the lyric was "something in the way HE moves."
-George ended up changing it because he didn't want to be perceived as a "poof."
+George was really into his studies of Krishna Consciousness when he wrote the song, and its original intent was as a devotion to Lord Krishna.
+In fact, the lyric was "something in the way HE moves," but George ended up changing it because he didn't want to be perceived as a "poof."

 Pattie did inspire "Layla

 " when Eric Clapton realized he loved her a few years later.
-She and Clapton were married from 1979-1988.
-He also wrote "Wonderful Tonight" for her.
+She and Clapton were married from 1979-1988 (he also wrote "Wonderful Tonight

 In her 2007 book Wonderful Tonight: George Harrison, Eric Clapton, and Me